bomberstudios/me/src/content/blog/standard-site.md

 Now, running `sequoia publish` should publish the `site.standard.document` records to my PDS.
 I can check that everything worked by inspecting the data directly on atproto.at (and you can, too, [since everything is public on the atmosphere…](https://atproto.at/uri/at://did:plc:34yvx4hv64znmh2i2fezoyqx/site.standard.document)).

-In addition to publishing the records, sequioa also did something interesting: it added a new `atUri` attribute to the frontmatter of *all* the posts on my site.
+In addition to publishing the records, sequoia also did something interesting: it added a new `atUri` attribute to the frontmatter of *all* the posts on my site.
 This is awesome, because it saves me a ton of manual work and I can focus on the next step: use that info on the HTML for each post.

 On the template for my posts, I can use some of Astro's magic sauce to do